 11. 1961 Picnic Day parade scenes

 Remark.I might note that the years over which Dr. Rosenwald shot home movies correspond well with the years over which his two daughters were “growing up.”
 Joan gradated from Davis High in 1961 and Joyce in 1962.
-Among the films, there were none dated after that last of these years (or 1961).
+Among the films, there were none dated after the last of these years (or 1961).